 Of course, there’s no shortage of wildlife here, birdwatching being of particular appeal, while you might be lucky to spot seals and various other sealife – dolphins, porpoises, minke and even killer whales are often seen frolicking.
 Back on land, there’s no shortage of fresh seafood, while local craftspeople produce an array of world-class products including knitwear and jewellery.

-Two ferry crossings today: first from Rousay to Orkney Mainland, then from St Margaret’s Hope to Gills Bay.
-John o’ Groats is just a short distance east of Gills Bay and you’ll want to stop here to record your visit to the most northerly UK settlement – and maybe venture to Dunnet Head, the northernmost point on the UK mainland.
+Your journey south begins with a different ferry, from St. Margaret’s Hope to Gills Bay close to John o’ Groats.
+You will probably want to stop here to record your visit to the most northerly UK settlement – and maybe venture to Dunnet Head, the northernmost point on the UK mainland.
 From here you’ll drop down the east coast, with plenty of fascinating stopping points along the way as you head to your last destination, the pretty Highland town of Dornoch.

 It’s a fairly short hop today towards Inverness via Dingwall and Beauly, though there are a number of terrific whistle-stops you may wish to make as you head to the Highland capital; Glenmorangie distillery visitor centre is very close by, for example.
 As you ease in to the city, steer towards Inverness castle, park up and give yourself a pat on the back, as you have just completed the North Coast 500 – with added Orkney!

-This six centre holiday will take you around the north coast of Scotland, with your first two nights’ accommodation in Shieldaig, followed by two nights in Ross-shire and two in Thurso.
-You will then travel by ferry to Orkney for four nights, and finally finish back on the mainland in Dornoch.
+This self-drive touring holiday will take you around the north coast of Scotland, with your first two nights’ accommodation in Shieldaig, followed by two nights in Ross-shire and two in Thurso.
+You will then travel by ferry to Orkney for three nights, and finally finish back on the mainland in Dornoch.

-Price is based on two adults sharing a double or twin en-suite room for 12 nights on a bed and breakfast basis in our hand-picked selection of small hotels and guest houses, return ferry crossings to Orkney and to the Isle of Rousay, and an Historic Scotland Explorer pass allowing entry to Orkney’s key historical sites.
+Price is based on two adults sharing a double or twin en-suite room for 11 nights on a bed and breakfast basis in our hand-picked selection of small hotels and guest houses and return ferry crossings to Orkney.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.